Children of the Stones: Availability

 Children of the Stones was first released on Guild Home Video in 1981, becoming one of the earliest children's dramas to be released on the format.
 Due to an error on the front and rear of the sleeve listing it as running 1hr 38 mins, it was assumed to be in a heavily edited form.
 The tape however ran at 2hrs 32mins, meaning only that the opening and closing credits from the middle episodes had been removed, and certain scenes reordered.
 For example; In episode 1, we see Matthew fall from his bike before his father touches the stone.
 In the video version, we see him fall immediately after that scene.
 The series was re-released in 1992, again as a single uninterrupted feature.
 The serial has been released on DVD in 2002 by Second Sight in the UK and by Acorn Media in the US.
 The DVD includes interviews with actor Gareth Thomas and producer Peter Graham Scott.

 The series was released once more in 2011 by Network.
+The Network release also contained a booklet by Tim Worthington on HTV's fantasy programming and a second disc featuring several episodes of HTV's other cult TV shows including: Sky, King of the Castle, The Clifton House Mystery and Into the Labyrinth.
 Unusually for a children's series, it was given a 12 certificate.

 The serial was novelised by series writers Jeremy Burnham and Trevor Ray and released by Carousel Books in 1977.
 It was released in the US two years later.
 The novelisation was released in audiobook format by Fantom Films in August 2014, read by Gareth Thomas.